Trkaj: Music

+In 2003, Trkaj won the 8 Mile freestyle battle championship and a few months later the 2nd Slovenian Freestyle Championship along with fellow rapper N'toko.
 His prize was a record deal with RapNika, and he released his debut album V času enga diha in 2004.
 The album was a commercial success, but it lacked some critical acclaim indicating that Trkaj re-recorded a lot of his songs that were already online as demo songs.

 In 2005, he announced a new album to be released on his birthday in March 2006, but the album wasn't released due to complications with the label.
-It was rescheduled to a year later and finally released in December 2007, called Rapostol.
+It was rescheduled to a year later and finally released in December 2007, called Rapostol (meaning apostle in rap music).